 So, if you’ve just started or trying to make your website or blogs more appealing, you need to create the oomph factor for the readers.
-The featured slider is one of many aspects people often overlook.
+Unfortunately, the featured slider is one of many aspects people often overlook.

 For each website, the presentation of the material is unique.
-Featured sliders are a great method to make your brand’s message more engaging.
+Post sliders are an excellent method to make your brand’s message more engaging.

 Suppose you want to promote the most important news, updates, or features interactively and explicitly.
 In that case, you’ll need a featured post slider which you can get with PostX.

 A featured post slider is a must-have for any website that provides various news, updates, or other information.
-According to a study, featured sliders are four times more likely to attract visitors than an ordinary or standard website.
+According to a study, sliders are four times more likely to attract visitors than ordinary or standard websites.

 First, you’ll need to install the PostX plugin from the WordPress Directory.

 - Go to the Plugins section and click on add new.

 - Search PostX and click the Install Now option.

 - Click the activate button to finish the installation.

 After installing and activating the PostX plugin you can start creating the home page.
 For that: